 - It ensures proper separation between the charity and personal finances.

 Once you have completed the necessary paperwork, the nonprofit status may take around three months to obtain.
 You will be issued a three-year provisional tax-exempt status subject to fulfilling IRS requirements and submitting a Form 990 annually with the government.
 Form 990 details the money taken in and the money spent on behalf of the charity.
+If your organization has annual gross receipts between $50,000 and $200,000, you can file a Form 990-EZ, the IRS form required for midsized tax-exempt organizations.

 It is important to keep good financial records because without them, your nonprofit status could be revoked by the IRS.
 After three years, when the IRS is satisfied that you are running a legitimate nonprofit, you will be granted a permanent 501(c)(3) status.